opalj/JCG/jcg_annotations/src/main/resources/LambdasAndMethodReferences.md

 [//]: # (END)

 ##MR7
 [//]: # (MAIN: mr7/Class)
-Tests method reference where the method is defined in a super class.
+Tests method reference that result in a method invocation where the method is defined in a super class.
 ```java
 // mr7/Class.java
 package mr7;